 Dr. Rhoades: We typically look at anger that is chronic, or that adversely affects our lives as being harmful.
 We also look at when anger becomes a problem, i.e. lasts too long, too intense, too frequent.
 Anger is also a problem when it affects our relationships with those we love or at work.
 We ask the question for each of us, how much has anger cost us in the past and are we still willing to pay that cost?
 Thus anger and when it is a problem will vary for each person, but we also try to point out that anger can be a normal part of all our lives.

-Dr. Rhoades: Long lasting anger can be from both.
-Unresolved anger often leads to lack of closure and bitterness.
-Psychological problems can also manifest in anger, a deep depression may have anger at it's foundation.
+Dr. Rhoades: Long-lasting anger can be from both.
+Unresolved anger often leads to a lack of closure and bitterness.
+Psychological problems can also manifest in anger, a deep depression may have anger at its foundation.
 Anger can be expressed in a psychotic episode, either with schizophrenia and in a manic state (what is bipolar disorder and what is manic episode).
 It is important though to realize that anger that is not addressed tends to cause us a number of physical, psychological and relational problems.

 David: What are some signs that let you know that your anger is out of control?

 Dr. Rhoades: One clear sign is when you toss and turn at night, but the person that has angered you sleeps soundly.
 Anger often manifests itself in the ways expressed above, lasting too long, etc. This tells us that anger is extracting a heavy price in our lives.

 I once knew a soldier that held his anger inside and he developed ulcers in his stomach, all the way to his mouth.
 The soldier could not express his anger, and it was, literally, eating him up alive.
 Anger is a problem when its function in your life are mainly negative, not positive.
 The negative aspects of anger include it disrupting your thinking, leading to aggression, defending yourself and being seen as an angry man or woman.